tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 For the challenge section, you have to upload your Jupyter notebook to Amazon SageMaker and deploy it.

-The `hvplot` and Plotly Express libraries are not included in the built-in anaconda environments, despite you can install external libraries on Amazon SageMaker, there is not still full support for these libraries; so, for this challenge section, you should use the `altair` library instead.
+The `hvplot` and Plotly Express libraries are not included in the built-in anaconda environments, so for this challenge section, you should use the `altair` library instead.

 Perform the following tasks: